woct0rdho/ComfyUI-RadialAttn/README.md

 ## Installation

 1. Install [SpargeAttention](https://github.com/woct0rdho/SpargeAttn)
-2. git clone this repo to your `ComfyUI/custom_nodes/`
+2. git clone ComfyUI-RadialAttn to your `ComfyUI/custom_nodes/`

 It's also recommended to install [SageAttention](https://github.com/woct0rdho/SageAttention), and add `--use-sage-attention` when starting ComfyUI.
 When RadialAttention is not applicable, SageAttention will be used.